vadian/insta-django/README.md

 None of the information in 'siteinfo.rb' is particular to dev or prod sites.
 Your current config you tested on dev should work in prod.

-'vagrant up' in 'dev' directory.
+'vagrant up' in 'prod' directory.

 'vagrant ssh' to connect to your droplet and configure your databases.